mstrTurtle/fleson/README.md

 Well well well.
 My friend.

-This is Yet Another Homework of Compiler Course(So it calls YAHCC).
+This is Yet Another Homework of Compiler Course(So it calls YAHCC:fearful:).

 To learn how it works, and what it is used for, straightly read CMakeLists.txt and demo.sh.

-Lots of Template Meta Programming Skill used in slice.h, and I'm sure you'll have fun ;)
+Lots of Template Meta Programming Skill used in slice.h, and I'm sure you'll have fun:joy_cat:

 ## Compile